Buyer's Guide • Enterprise SCADA

 How much does enterprise SCADA cost?

 Enterprise SCADA costs span a wide range.
-Traditional incumbent platforms commonly run $50,000 to several hundred thousand dollars for initial licensing and integration on multi-site deployments, plus annual support fees and server infrastructure at each location.
-Ignition's publicly listed server licensing is more accessible — $15,000 to $40,000 is a typical multi-site entry point — but engineering and integration usually dominate the real budget.
-Merobix Enterprise is custom-quoted as a flat all-inclusive subscription with no per-tag, per-client, or per-protocol fees, which makes total cost predictable and typically substantially lower over a 3–5 year horizon.
+Established on-premise platforms commonly run $50,000 to several hundred thousand dollars for initial licensing and integration on multi-site deployments, plus annual support fees and server infrastructure at each location, and engineering and integration usually dominate the real budget.
+Merobix Enterprise is priced as a flat subscription that is custom-quoted to the operation and stays flat once scoped, with no per-tag, per-client, or per-protocol fees, which makes total cost predictable and typically substantially lower over a 3-5 year horizon.

 Free SCADA operator training